scaleway/serverless-functions-python/README.md

     serve_handler_locally(handler, port=8080)
 ```

-This adds an entry point to your Python script to run your Serverless handler locally.
+You can then run your function locally:

 ```console
 $ python handler.py